 Often, UI testing is viewed as a “softer” form of testing than traditional testing.
 However, for serverless applications, it becomes your main form of testing.
 This means that you have to plan your UI testing to ensure that you exercise all your functions.
 In turn, this means that you will need to invest heavily in test automation.

 Functionize has revolutionized UI test automation, applying AI intelligently to maximize test coverage and minimize test maintenance.
 In traditional test automation, test scripts must be carefully written and adapted for each browser/device.
 Then, every time you update your application, you end up having to change most of your scripts.
 Clearly, this is absurd.
 It leads to test engineers spending more time on test maintenance than test creation or analyzing test failures.
-Our solution is Adaptive Language Processing (ALP™) and Adaptive Event Analysis (AEA™).
+Our solution is NLP Engine and ML Engine.

 Finally, our tests are instrumented by default.
 We record all sorts of statistics including how long individual elements take to load.
 We also have our own bespoke performance metric, Page Completion Time.
 This reflects the time taken for the UI page to become available for the user to interact with it.
 When you run a test, you are able to compare these metrics with all previous test runs, allowing you to identify potential problems that could cost you.